CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

     ls -a -l
     ```

-1. The folder contains a code file as well as a configuration file for application settings and a file defining the project runtime and package requrirements.
+1. The folder contains a code file as well as a configuration file for application settings and a file defining the project runtime and package requirements.

 ## Task 3: Configure the application settings